 By Karin Pekarchik

-Can you recap your time in BAE?
+Can you recap your time at BAE?
 What are your favorite memories of Kentucky?

 Where did you go after finishing your degree at University of Kentucky?

 After I finished my master’s degree, I accepted a job with the Natural Resources Conservation Service in South Carolina.
 I was a field engineer working on projects in the 23 upstate counties in South Carolina.
 I coordinated and supervised the planning, design, and construction of engineering practices such as water management, animal waste management, erosion control, flood control, wetland creation or restoration, and other conservation practices needing engineering guidance.
 I really enjoyed this job, but I ultimately missed research.

 What is your current job?
 What do you like most about it?

 I am currently an Environmental Engineer for RTI International, a non-profit research institute based out of The Research Triangle in North Carolina.
 I am a telecommuter, so I have remained in South Carolina even though my new company is in Raleigh, NC.
 Although I have only been working here for a few months now, I absolutely love it.
 I have the best coworkers and I get to work on so many interested projects, such as water supply forecasting for major rivers out west, water quality modeling to help inform urban planning, dam break and flood inundation mapping for emergency planning, and even quantifying the value of clean water in honor of the 50th anniversary of the Clean Water Act.

 What took you to South Carolina?
 Can you compare and contrast where you are in SC to Lexington?